The above information was announced by the US media on April 2, citing four officials familiar with the matter.

 The ban not only applies to state employees but also extends to contractors and their family members if they possess security clearances.

-The policy, introduced in January, is internally referred to as the “no fraternization” policy, aimed at reducing the risk of leaks of sensitive information related to national security.
+The policy, introduced in January, is known internally as the “no fraternization” policy, aimed at reducing the risk of leaks of sensitive information related to national security.

 A similar version was introduced last year, barring US employees from forming romantic relationships with Chinese employees at US embassies and consulates.
 Those who had relationships before the ban could be exempted.